ysyk2021/integrating-ai-into-business-processes-from-procurement-to-production/src/chapter-2-2.md

-# Common Applications of AI in Business Processes, Including Procurement and Production

 Artificial intelligence (AI) is becoming increasingly integrated into business processes, offering new opportunities for efficiency and innovation.
 In this chapter, we will explore the common applications of AI in business processes, including procurement and production.